The near-critical planar FK-Ising model: Abstract

 \section{Abstract}

 We study the near-critical FK-Ising model.
 First, a determination of the correlation length defined via crossing probabilities is provided.
-Second, a striking phenomenon about the {near-critical} behavior of FK-Ising is highlighted, which is completely missing from the case of standard percolation: in any monotone coupling of FK configurations $\omega_p$ ({\em e.g.}, in the one introduced in \cite{\GrimmettCoupling}), as one raises $p$ near $p_c$, the new edges arrive in a fascinating {self-organized way}, so that the {correlation length} is not governed anymore by the number of {pivotal edges} at criticality.
-In particular, it is smaller than the heat-bath dynamical correlation length determined in the forthcoming \cite{\DFKSL}.
+Second, a phenomenon about the {near-critical} behavior of FK-Ising is highlighted, which is completely missing from the case of standard percolation: in any monotone coupling of FK configurations $\omega_p$ ({\em e.g.}, in the one introduced in \cite{\GrimmettCoupling}), as one raises $p$ near $p_c$, the new edges arrive in a self-organized way, so that the {correlation length} is not governed anymore by the number of {pivotal edges} at criticality.

-We also include a discussion of near-critical and dynamical regimes for general random-cluster models.
-For the heat-bath dynamics in critical random-cluster models, we conjecture that there is a regime of values of cluster-weights $q$ where there exist macroscopic pivotals yet there are no exceptional times.
-These are the first natural models that are expected to be {noise sensitive but not dynamically sensitive}.